 Living in Staten Island

 Move to Staten Island if you’d rather spend money on your home, not your convenience.
 Separated by water from more populous NYC boroughs and bordering New Jersey on its other side, Staten Island is a great choice for families looking for parks, activities, and the benefits of suburban living.

-Now that you have a better idea of where you might want to live in NYC, you’re ready to check out our guide on how to find an apartment in the Big Apple.
-And no matter which of the 5 boroughs in New York City you choose, our flexible moving and storage solutions and articles can help reduce stress during your relocation.
+Now that you have a better idea of where you might want to live in NYC, you’re ready to check out our guides on how to find an apartment in the Big Apple and NYC moving costs and options.
+And no matter which of the five boroughs in New York City you choose, our flexible moving and storage solutions and articles on the best neighborhoods in each borough can help reduce stress during your relocation.
 So check back often for more content!

 Bonnie Azoulay Elmann is an NYC-based freelance writer and frequent contributor to the PODS Blog.
 Her work has appeared in Glamour, Health, and Parents, among others.
 She is an extremely driven digital storyteller who may or may not have a slight obsession with fanny packs.